-Customers and suppliers with CMS programs already in place may find it a challenge to continuously demonstrate the value of a CMS program that has operating for a number of years.
-Below are some key issues that should be considered in keeping all stakeholders informed of the ongoing value of a CMS program:
+Customers and suppliers with chemical services programs already in place may find it a challenge to continuously demonstrate the value of a chemical services program that has been operating for a number of years.
+Below are some key issues that should be considered in keeping all stakeholders informed of the ongoing value of a chemical services program:

 Metrics

-Tracking metrics and measuring performance are key tools in demonstrating the value of your CMS program.
+Tracking metrics and measuring performance are key tools in demonstrating the value of your chemical services program.
 The following presentations offer advice on how to effectively measure performance.

 Measuring Performance in a CMS Program